 The world itself that Anderson introduces us to is visually impressive.
 You can tell the film spared no expense with its production.
 For many fans of the global gaming franchise, there are many scenes, characters and backdrops shown in the film adaptation that provide respectful references.
 However, like Anderson’s adaptation of Resident Evil, the Monster Hunter film takes many of the flesh and bones from the gaming franchise, while also building a unique story with new characters.
 This is so that those who aren’t familiar with the video games are still able to consume the film without confusion due to a lack of context and prior game knowledge.
 I found this approach with adapting Monster Hunter quite clever, but at the same time, this is not something that film director Paul W. S. Anderson hasn’t done before.

 Stunning model and talented actress Milla Jovovich is introduced as United States Army Captain Natalie Artemis who, along with her squad while searching for missing soldiers, is sucked up into a portal and is transferred to the New World – known to many as the Monster Hunter world.
-While I do enjoy Jovovich as an actress, I found her character Artemis not necessarily all that likable.
-Her character is rude and uncompassionate, which makes her hard to root for.
+While I do enjoy Jovovich as an actress, I found her character Artemis to be not necessarily all that likable.
+Her character is rude and incompassionate, which makes her hard to root for.
 I admittedly did not care as much as I believe I should have, regarding her character’s survival.

-The script starts off terribly in the beginning when Artemis’ squad are showing ridiculous banter that is something to be expected out of an awfully bad 90s action movie.
+The script starts off terribly in the beginning when Artemis’ squad are spitting ridiculous banter that is something to be expected out of an awfully bad 90s action movie.
 But it improves immensely when we are introduced to The Hunter, played by the incredibly talented Thai martial artist and actor, Tony Jaa.
-The Hunter speaks a different language to Artemis, and so naturally the film focuses more on their communication through their body language and actions rather than dialogue.
+The Hunter speaks a different language to Artemis, and so naturally the film focuses more on their communication through body language and actions rather than dialogue.
 This is something that I thoroughly enjoyed.
 Despite not speaking the same language on-screen, both Jaa and Jovovich have an electric and dynamic chemistry together, which honestly made Jovovich’s character Artemis just a little more likable.

 So why is the film not perfect?
 The bad cringy one-liners at the beginning of the film are extremely unnecessary and let the film down when things are just getting started, having a main character who isn’t really likable isn’t that great for any film, and the introduction of character Admiral played by Ron Perlman, who can communicate with Artemis in English, honestly destroys everything that was previously built regarding the language barrier and connection between Artemis and Hunter.